aritrodev3-bit/plantAI/README.md

 ## 📌 Overview

-VerdantAI is a full-stack, AI-driven plant diagnostics platform.
+PlantAI is a full-stack, AI-driven plant diagnostics platform.
 Upload a leaf photo and receive an instant disease diagnosis backed by a fine-tuned **EfficientNet-B0** model trained on the **PlantVillage dataset** (38 classes, 54,000+ images).

 Beyond a raw prediction, VerdantAI explains *why* it made that call (GradCAM heatmaps), tells you *what to do about it* (LLM-generated treatment guides via OpenRouter), and keeps a personal history of every scan — exportable as a polished PDF report.